neondatabase/website/content/docs/reference/glossary.md

 A Neon Control Plane operation that applies a new configuration to a Neon object or resource.
 For example, creating, deleting, or updating Postgres users and databases initiates this operation.
 See [System operations](/docs/manage/operations) for more information.

+## Archive storage

+Cost-efficient storage where Neon automatically stores inactive branches after a defined threshold.
+For Neon projects created in AWS regions, inactive branches are archived to Amazon S3 storage.
+For Neon projects created in Azure regions, branches are archived to Azure Blob storage.

 ## Autosuspend

 A feature that suspends a compute after a specified period of inactivity (5 minutes, by default) to minimize compute usage.
 This feature is also referred to as "scale to zero".
 When suspended, a compute is placed into an `Idle` state.
 Otherwise, the compute is in an `Active` state.
 Users on paid plans can configure the _Autosuspend_ feature.
 For example, you can increase the delay period to reduce the frequency of suspensions, or you can disable autosuspend to maintain an "always-active" compute.
 For more information, see [Edit a compute](/docs/manage/endpoints#edit-a-compute).